 One-off rotations like this can be fun and insightful, but they’re not true talent rotation assignments, of course.
 Larger organizations often have formal programs that may last a year to 18 months and that require multi-divisional and multinational assignments to truly learn not only the key aspects of the business, but the key players as well.
 Multinational corporations like consumer products giants and financial services firms have traditionally laid the path for such multi-year, multi-division, and multinational rotational assignments, typically preparing participants for the highest levels of leadership.

-LR: What is the best way of evaluating its effectiveness?
+AMA: What is the best way of evaluating its effectiveness?